-A tall plant and although possibly not native to the UK has naturalised.
+A tall plant and although possibly not native to the UK, it has been known here since at least Roman times, and has naturalised.
 The flowers are usually sky blue in colour and have 15-20 petals which open in bright light.
 It likes well drained soils (sand and chalk) and is often found on roadsides, rough grasslands and wastelands.

 The leaves can be eaten as salad leaves.
 The dried and ground roots have been used as a coffee substitute and also to give a bitter taste to coffee.

 The origin of Chicory is described in a German folk tale.
 A young woman sat down at the side of a road to weep for her dead lover.
 None could console her, and so great was her grief that she resolved never to stop weeping unless she was turned into a flower.
 She was transformed into the wegwort, the chicory.

 If prepared correctly, the chicory is said to be able to render the bearer invisible whenever they wish.
 Sadly the correct way to prepare it elludes us!

 Chicory is one of the bitter herbs of the Jewish Passover and is generally considered to be a symbol of the good fortune that is to follow.

 In the UK the flowers open around 7am and close again at noon.